In Montana, for $28 a resident trapper can trap and kill as many beaver as they want, almost year round and not even report it!

 The pelts are used for items suchs as felt hats and nearly wiped out the beaver in the past.
 The castor or castoreum is a yellowish-brown substance with a strong penetrating odor which beavers secrete from castor sacs located above the vent area at the base of the tail.
 It is how beavers scent mark their territory.
 Beaver use the castor oil to waterproof their fur.
 Castor is used in the perfume industry and for trapping lure.
 It is rarely in the food industry anymore including as an artificial flavoring.
 That is an overblown myth.
 According to Fernelli’s Handbook of Flavor Ingredients, total annual national consumption of castoreum, castoreum extract, and castoreum liquid combined is only about 292 pounds, which works out to an average of less than a millionth of a pound per person in the U.S. Compare that figure with the approximately 20 million pounds of vanilla naturally harvested from real vanilla beans every year.
 Dependent on the time of year, it is generally believed, a trapped average size beaver will provide 1 oz of castor at best.
 Beaver meat is considered one of the most effective bait for trappers.
 It is reportedly formulated into many commerical and homemade baits.

-Eliminating recreational trapping would restore ponds in headwater creeks.
-The loss of gross revenue to trappers is small compared to the tens to hundreds of millions of dollars gained through late season water flows for irrigation, animal browse, fish habitat and tourism.
+The loss of gross revenue to trappers is small compared to the tens to hundreds of millions of dollars gained through late season water flows for water reservoirs, irrigation, animal browse, fire protections, tourism, wildlife habitat and fish.

 Scientific findings are beaver dams are of fundamental importance to restoration and conservation efforts aimed at restoring dwindling native trout populations.